ms/buildtogether.tech/introduction/index.md

 -   Brad is in Yanina's classes.
-He started programming when he was nine years old, and as a result can do many practical assignments in half the time it takes other students (something he attributes to intelligence and aptitude rather than to <span g="preparatory_privilege">preparatory privilege</span>).
+He started programming when he was nine years old, and as a result can do many practical assignments in half the time it takes other students (something he attributes to intelligence and aptitude rather than to his parents being able to afford to send him to after-school coding camps).
 He finds any discussion of what he privately called "social justice bullshit" tiresome; this guide will help him understand why that attitude is self-defeating.

 -   Ahmadou worked as an illustrator for several years before doing an intensive 14-week conversion course to become a JavaScript developer.
 He has a lot of